Rock Island health department employees suspended for failure to receive COVID-19 vaccine

 Janet Hill is the chief operating officer at the county health department.
 She says it is a decision the board of health made so it is one they will follow.

-“The board of health came to this conclusion and the board of health is the governing body so if they say we’re going to do it, we’re going to do it,” says Hill.
+“The board of health came to this conclusion and the board of health is the governing body so if they say we’re going to do it, we’re going to do it,” Hill said.

 It means Duhme and Brumbaugh are currently on a two week suspension without pay, and will be fired if they aren’t vaccinated by November 1st.
 The women say for them their decision to not receive the vaccine is a religious matter.